MM834: Partial differential equations: theory, modelling and simulation

 Academic preconditions

-• Be able to use scripting and numerical methods to solve algebraic and ordinary differential equations.
+• be able to use numerical methods to solve algebraic and ordinary differential equations.

 Course introduction